icyveins7/sew/README.md

 pip install -e .
 ```

 You should then be able to use it from anywhere.
+Updates just require a ```git pull``` command on your repository folder.

 # Usage
 The most common use-case is to initialise a ```Database``` object, just like you would with sqlite3.